open-mmlab/mmdetection3d/docs/en/advanced_guides/supported_tasks/lidar_det3d.md

 Suppose we use 8 GPUs on a single machine with distributed training:

 ```
-./tools/dist_train.sh configs/pointpillars/hv_pointpillars_secfpn_6x8_160e_kitti-3d-3class.py 8
+./tools/dist_train.sh configs/pointpillars/pointpillars_hv-secfpn_8xb6-160e_kitti-3d-3class.py 8
 ```

-Note that `6x8` in the config name refers to the training is completed with 8 GPUs and 6 samples on each GPU.
+Note that `8xb6` in the config name refers to the training is completed with 8 GPUs and 6 samples on each GPU.
 If your customized setting is different from this, sometimes you need to adjust the learning rate accordingly.
 A basic rule can be referred to [here](https://arxiv.org/abs/1706.02677).

 ## Quantitative Evaluation

-During training, the model checkpoints will be evaluated regularly according to the setting of `evaluation = dict(interval=xxx)` in the config.
+During training, the model checkpoints will be evaluated regularly according to the setting of `train_cfg = dict(val_interval=xxx)` in the config.
 We support official evaluation protocols for different datasets.
 For KITTI, the model will be evaluated with mean average precision (mAP) with Intersection over Union (IoU) thresholds 0.5/0.7 for 3 categories respectively.
 The evaluation results will be printed in the command like: